TomasHubelbauer/macos-iphone-automation/readme.md

 The virtual pointer displayed when a mouse is connected could also help anchor the UI element recognition logic.

+1. Install `libimobiledevice` with `brew install libimobiledevice`
+2. Connect the iPhone with a USB C cable
+3. Allow the iPhone accessory to connect via the macOS dialog that appears
+4. Allow the iPhone to trust the macOS computer via the iOS trust dialog
+5. Run `idevicepair pair` and ensure the success confirmation is printed

+Turns out for modern iOS versions the "Developer Disk Image" thing (which is something that runs alongside iOS on the phone as long as it is connected to the macOS computer and provides the macOS<>iOS interaction services), `libimobiledevice` can't be used anymore?

+1. Install `pymobiledevice3`: `pip3 install pymobiledevice3 --break-system-packages`
+2. Run `sudo pymobiledevice3 lockdown start-tunnel` and note the `--rsd` line
+3. Confirm the pairing request on the iPhone

+Next up looks like what's needed is:

+1. Enable developer mode: `pymobiledevice3 amfi enable-developer-mode`

+   Requires disabling the screen lock (presumably can be re-enabled after).
+   This can also be done via Settings > Privacy & Security, but the option will only appear when connected to XCode.

+2. Mount the developer disk image: `pymobiledevice3 mounter auto-mount`

+   This will install the developer tools including the `screenshot` service.
+   Without this, this error shows up: `ERROR Failed to start service.`

 ## The "write" side